'Navalny' Director Reflects on Activist's Legacy After Death: 'Democracy Is Fragile' | Video

-Following the shocking death of democracy activist and Vladimir Putin critic Alexi Navalny, the director of the Oscar-winning documentary about his life had a stark assessment of his legacy.
+Following the shocking death of democracy activist and Vladimir Putin opposition leader Alexei Navalny, the director of the Oscar-winning documentary about his life had a stark assessment of Navalny’s legacy.

 “We have to realize that Democracy is fragile,” Daniel Roher told Anderson Cooper on Friday.
 “We need to participate and be active citizens and heed the call that Navalny delivers at the end of the movie: Don’t be inactive.”

-According to Russian authorities, Navalny died Friday of unknown causes at age 47 at penal colony in the arctic where he was serving a 19-year prison sentence after being convicted on politically motivated charged of embezzlement and contempt of court.
-Reflecting on that, Roher told Anderson Cooper he was “sad to be here, but I’m happy that I get to talk a little bit about Alexei.”
+According to Russian authorities, Navalny died Friday of unknown causes at age 47, at the arctic penal colony where he was serving a 19-year prison sentence.
+He’d been convicted on politically motivated charges of embezzlement and contempt of court.
+Reflecting on that, Roher told Cooper he was “sad to be here, but I’m happy that I get to talk a little bit about Alexei.”

 Asked about the legacy of his film, which won the Academy Award for Best Documentary Feature in 2023, Roher said it’s “different now.”